lilyannekot/homework01-code-refactoring/README.md

 ## Summary of Project

+The following project entailed refactoring HTML and CSS in order to improve accessibility standards for consumers as well as for developers editing the code in the future.

 ## Technologies and Languages Used

 * HTML
 * CSS
 * Git
 * GitHub

+## Changes Made

+* Added alt tags to all imagery and icons
+* Condensed repetitive css to provide fewer lines of code
+* Changed selectors to be more specific to content displayed on page
+* Added a nire descriptive and clear title

+## Screenshot  of Project

+![HoriseonScreenshot] ()

 ## Author Links